microsoft/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Monitor/challenges/00_challenge.md

-# Challenge 0 - Create Azure Log Analytics Workspace and explore the lab environment
+# Challenge 0 - Explore the lab environment, create an Azure Log Analytics Workspace and an empty Dashboard

 ## **Goal**